Proposed optomechanical systems based on luminescence-induced optical forces

-In this study, we developed the LiOF theory, which referred to the PL theory of excitons in solids \citep{Matsuda2016} and the optical force theory derived from Maxwell's stress tensor \citep{Iida2002}.
-The Hamiltonian considers a coupled system of excitons and radiation fields as below.
+\bla{These calculations} were performed with reference to the PL theory of excitons in solids \citep{Matsuda2016-za} and the optical force theory based on Maxwell's stress tensor \citep{Iida2002-pu} (See Appendices A-C for details).
+The Hamiltonian considers a coupled system of excitons and radiation fields according to